Wednesday, 11 January 2017

 1. Small Stones (Minimal Symptoms)

-• Drinking Water: 2 to 3 quarts a day to flush out the urinary system.
+• Aggressive Hydration: Drinking 2 to 3 quarts (1.8 to 3.6 liters) of water a day will help flush out your urinary system.

-• Medical Therapy: Alpha-blockers relax the muscles in your ureter, helping you pass the stone more quickly and with less pain.
+• Medical Therapy: Your doctor may prescribe an alpha-blocker (like Tamsulosin).
+This medication relaxes the muscles in your ureter, helping you pass the kidney stone much faster and with less pain.

 2. Large Stones (Surgical Procedures)